 Vandal Savage: Redemption, if I'm lucky.
 Don't worry about me.
 Return to your friends.
 Do what you do best... what you were born to do.
 Save the world.

-And then at the very end of the episode, after Superman has returned to his proper time, we cut to future Vandal Savage sitting despondently among the ruins of future-Earth, convinced that all efforts have failed... until he notices the ruins and himself starting to fade away, to be gradually replaced by the proper 30th century of Earth-DCU, the home setting of the Legion of Super-Heroes, with Savage staring in wonder at the restored future of the human race.
+And then at the very end of the episode, after Superman has returned to his proper time, we cut to future Vandal Savage sitting despondently among the ruins of future-Earth, convinced that all efforts have failed... until he notices the ruins and himself starting to fade away, to be gradually replaced by the proper 30th millennium of Earth-DCU, with Savage staring in wonder at the restored future of the human race.
 And the last words from this incarnation of Vandal Savage as he fades from the timestream are: